msmooli/msmooli/README.md

 # <a href="https://www.linkedin.com/in/Mark Mooli/">Mark Mooli</a>'s Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I'm passionate about cybersecurity and thrive on solving complex challenges through hands-on projects.
+Whether it's vulnerability management or threat detection, I enjoy diving deep into the evolving threat landscape to build practical, real-world solutions.

+With experience in cloud platforms like Azure, AWS, and GCP I'm especially interested in securing cloud infrastructure and continuously learning how to strengthen systems at scale.
+Feel free to explore the projects below to see how I’ve contributed to improving security operations and building resilient environments.

 ## ⚠️ Vulnerability Management Projects